rust-lang/rfcs/text/0000-variadic-tuples.md

 [prior-art]: #prior-art

 C++11 sets a decent precedent with its variadic templates, which can be used to define type-safe variadic functions, among other things.
-C++11 has a special case for variadic parameter packs.
+This RFC is comparable to the design of _type parameter packs_ (variadic tuple type) and _function parameter pack_ (variadic tuple).

 # Unresolved questions

 [unresolved-questions]: #unresolved-questions

-- Tuple expansion may not be reserved only for variadic tuple, maybe it can be used as well on fixed arity tuple as well?
-(For consistency)
 - When using dynamic libraries, client libraries may relies that the host contains code up to a specific tuple arity.
 So we need to have a way to enforce the compiler to generate all the implementation up to a specific tuple arity.
 (12 will keep backward comptibility with current `std` impl)